anjetech/anjetech/README.md

 ### Fun Facts:
 - I don’t like coffee or tea.
-- I like watch a tv show as background noice while working.
+- I like to watch tv show as background noice while working.